What is it, who is at risk and how can you protect yourself?

 Your doctor may diagnose a probable influenza infection based on your symptoms alone.
 They will listen to your chest using a stethoscope.
 If your doctor wants to be sure of the diagnosis they may take a sample of cells and mucus from your nose or throat using a sterile cotton swab.
 This sample will be sent to a pathology laboratory for testing.

+If you have the flu, bed rest helps muscle aches and pains and over-the-counter pain relief such as paracetamol can help lower a fever.
+Aspirin is also useful for fever and pain in adults but is not used in young children or teenagers with the flu.
+The combination of flu and Aspirin in this age group has been known to cause Reye’s Syndrome which affects the nervous system and liver.
 Relenza and Tamiflu are two medicines available for the treatment of influenza, however, they only help if taken within 48 hours of developing symptoms.
 These medicines do not have any effect on the common cold and they are not recommended for use in children under 12 years of age.
-People with chronic lung disease may also be given antibiotics to prevent the onset of bacterial infections which may worsen influenza.
+People with chronic lung disease may require antibiotics to prevent the onset of bacterial infections which may worsen influenza.